zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation01.md

 Assumptions for the scenario specifications unless otherwise specified for the specific scenario:
-* For each scenario zone there are two name server configured.
+* For each scenario zone there are two name servers configured.
   * Both NS (ns1 and ns2) are equal in delegation and in zone.
   * Both NS are in-bailiwick
   * Both NS have both IPv4 and IPv6 addresses
-  * All required glue are present in the delegation.
+  * All required glue records are present in the delegation.
   * All glue exactly matches the authoritative address records in correct zone (not more and not less records).
   * All NS IP addresses respond with identical zone content.

 ### ENOUGH-1
-This is the happy path.
+This is the main happy path.

 * Zone: enough-1.delegation01.xa